naacl-org/naacl-hlt-2015/call-for-workshops.md

 title: Call for workshops
 ---

+*Updated Oct 22, 2014: Note the change of dates for ACL 2015*

 # Joint Call for Workshops Proposals: NAACL/ACL/EMNLP&nbsp;2015

 The North American Chapter of the Association for Computational Linguistics (NAACL), the Association for Computational Linguistics (ACL), and the Conference on Empirical Methods in Natural Language Processing (EMNLP) invite proposals for workshops to be held in conjunction with NAACL 2015, ACL 2015, or EMNLP 2015.
 We solicit proposals on any topic of interest to the ACL communities.
 Workshops will be held at one of the following conference venues:

 **NAACL 2015** is the Annual Meeting of the North American Chapter of the Association for Computational Linguistics (NAACL).
 It will be held in Denver, Colorado May 31 - June 5.
 The NAACL workshops will be held on June 4-5.
 The webpage for NAACL 2015 is: <{{ site.url }}>.

 **ACL 2015** is the 53rd Annual Meeting of the Association for Computational Linguistics.
-It will be held in Beijing, China, August 15-20, 2015.
-The dates for the ACL workshops will be August 20-21: <http://acl2015.org/>.
+It will be held in Beijing, China, July 26-31, 2015.
+The dates for the ACL workshops will be July 30-31: <http://acl2015.org/>.

 **EMNLP 2015** is the SIGDAT conference on Empirical Methods for Natural Language Processing (EMNLP).
 It started in 1993 with the series of Workshops on Very Large Corpora and was renamed EMNLP in 1996.
 The main conference will be held in Lisbon, Portugal, September 17-21, 2015.
 The dates for the EMNLP workshops are still not definitive, most likely they will be September 17 and September 21.